Cyber Security and Data Protection

 In recent years, many countries have enacted or revised personal information protection laws and regulations.
 We recognize the importance of thorough compliance with personal information protection.

-As our IoT business grows, its employees are increasingly likely to handle customer lifelogs and other personal information worldwide.
+As our IoT business grows, our employees are increasingly likely to handle customer lifelogs and other personal information worldwide.
 Therefore, Panasonic is striving to improve its data management to provide a higher level of privacy protection.
 Additionally, to comply with the EU General Data Protection Regulation (GDPR), and other laws in various countries, we have prepared response manuals and are strengthening our efforts to ensure compliance and accountability to society through employee education and other measures.
 Panasonic Group strives to protect personal information based on the Personal Information Protection Policy established by each Group company, which mirrors PHD’s policies.

 In addition, we are responding to risks by classifying personal information according to its sensitivity and the impact of its disclosure, and then implementing organizational, technical, and physical security control measures depending on that classification.
 We have mechanisms in place to check how the Panasonic Group is actually handling personal information, and regularly assess risks related to personal information (privacy).